securing/SCSVS/1.0/0x11-V2-Access-Control.md

 ## Control Objective

+Access control is the process of granting or denying specific requests to obtain and use information and related information processing services.
 Ensure that a verified contract satisfies the following high level requirements:
-* TODO
+* Users and other contracts are associated with a well-defined set of roles and privileges.
+* Access is granted to privileged users and contracts.

 Category “V2” lists requirements related to the access control mechanisms of the smart contracts.